 I hated my hair.
 There was too much, it was unruly, and the color defied categorizing.
 Strangers would approach me back in Nebraska and demand, “Just what color is your hair?”
 The answer was usually expressed in the negative: not brown, not blonde, not auburn, but an odd combination of everything.
 “Like sunlight filtering through autumn leaves,” Mom would tell me.

-“Like dirty pennies,” Madeleine would scoff.
+“Like dirty pennies,” Alison would scoff.
 Another thing it wasn’t: a duplicate of her honey-blonde tresses, groomed religiously to create a sleek curtain against her face.
 She got the enviable color, I got the scraps.
 Like our eyes.
-Hers were the brilliant blue of a cloudless winter sky, while mine were the palest blue possible, as if Madeleine had used up the pigment when she was born, eleven months before me.
+Hers were the brilliant blue of a cloudless winter sky, while mine were the palest blue possible, as if Alison had used up the pigment when she was born, thirteen months before me.

 “Yes,” I told the boy, “This is my true hair.”
 He took a step closer, followed by the other children, who reached out to touch it.
 African hair, Malaria Rich had informed me the previous week, didn’t grow well.
 My long hair, he warned, would draw constant attention.
 The kids oohed and aahed before skittering away.
 The boy with the Los Angeles Yankees shirt flashed us a thumbs up before joining the others.